 This report was prepared using certain assumptions approved by the Board.
-The actuarial assumptions used for valuation purposes are summarized in Section G. These assumptions reflect experience during the period July 1, 2010 to June 30, 2015 and expectations for the future.
+The actuarial assumptions used for valuation purposes are summarized in Section G. These assumptions reflect expectations of future experience under the plan.
+They were developed in connection with an experience study covering the period July 1, 2015 to June 30, 2020.

-This report was prepared using our proprietary valuation model and related software which in our professional judgment has the capability to provide results that are consistent with the purposes of the valuation.
+This report was prepared using our proprietary valuation model and related software which, in our professional judgment, has the capability to provide results that are consistent with the purposes of the valuation and has no material limitations or known weaknesses.
 We performed tests to ensure that the model reasonably represents that which is intended to be modeled.